 Then she left the building through a nearby back door.

-A credit attorney, Mrs Poulton was originally appointed to the Board in 2017.
+A credit attorney, Mrs. Poulton was originally appointed to the Board in 2017.

 She worked alongside veteran Melrose activist Pam Pawlowski, City of Phoenix Neighborhood Specialist Lisa Huggins-Hubbard, marketing consultant Jacki Caro, and others to cultivate the fair that happened this past March.

-She helped to coordinate sponsors, the layout of the fair, and has presided over three Street Fair Committee meetings since then.
+Rochelle helped to coordinate sponsors, the layout of the fair, and has presided over three Street Fair Committee meetings since then.

 She also organized the creation of an aerial marketing video of the 2018 Street Fair which has yet to be released.